Patron: HRH Princess Royal

 As well as founding his own, Farms for City Children, with his wife Clare, Michael is patron to many other charities.

 Bag Books is the only organisation in the world publishing multi-sensory books specifically for people with learning disabilities.
-Each year we reach around 18,000 children and adults throughout the UK with Profound and Multiple Learning Disabilities (PMLD), Severe Learning Disabilities (SLD) or severely affected by Autistic Spectrum Disorder (ASD).
+Each year they reach around 18,000 children and adults throughout the UK with Profound and Multiple Learning Disabilities (PMLD), Severe Learning Disabilities (SLD) or severely affected by Autistic Spectrum Disorder (ASD).

 Neve Shalom/Wahat al-Salam (the "Oasis of Peace" in Hebrew and Arabic) is the only community in Israel where Jews and Palestinians choose to live, work and raise their children in equality and mutual respect.